The TOP SEO Chrome Extensions And Plugins For Better Results

 Price – Free with a paid Ahrefs planDownload The Extension

-If you’re focused on outreach to websites in the same niche as you are, Hunter is another tool you can consider.
+If you're focused on outreach to websites in the same niche as you are, Hunter (and some Hunter IO alternatives) are other tools you can consider.

 While it doesn't offer comprehensive info like Ninja Outreach, it's a simple tool to get all the emails associated with the website you have in mind.

 If you know the owner's name, you can also enter it to get their contact information.
 Better yet, you can also enter several names or several websites and conduct a bulk search.

 Once you get all the contact information, you can curate a custom email and use tools like GMass to send several personalized emails simultaneously.
 However, you can only search 25 emails per month and verify 50 if you already have the site.